040840308-liu/ICSE2025-OLASan-Artifact/README.md

    run ./build.sh in CVE-2016-10271 folder to build sanitized-version libtiff

-   #then run libtiff with poc: libtiff/tools//tiffcrop -i ./00100-libtiff-heapoverflow-_TIFFFax3fillruns /tmp/foo
+   #then run libtiff with poc

+   libtiff/tools//tiffcrop -i ./00100-libtiff-heapoverflow-_TIFFFax3fillruns /tmp/foo

    #Heap overflow could be detected, the details are also output.